Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 Here are the top 5 supplements that can improve the health of your gut mucosa and sIgA levels.
 The number one supplement I use to improve the immune tolerance of the gut is Mega Mucosa as that is the most specific supplement for this.

-However, there are many other tools to improve the health of the gut mucosa that include things like collagen, ashwagandha, L-glutamine, bioflavonoids, quercetin, probiotics and herbs like turmeric and ginger.
+However, there are many other tools to improve the health of the gut mucosa including things like collagen, ashwagandha, L-glutamine, bioflavonoids, quercetin, probiotics, and herbs like turmeric and ginger.
 I would recommend bringing a few of these into your supplement protocol if you want to improve your gut health and immune system.

 1. Mega Mucosa